 HomeKit: Strong automation engine but UI is more limited.
 Personal Automations (single-device) and Home Automations (multi-device) require some menu navigation to set up.

-Matter is a 2022+ standard that lets devices work across all three ecosystems simultaneously.
+Matter is a 2022+ industry standard that lets devices work across all three ecosystems simultaneously.
+We cover this in detail in our beginner's smart home guide.
 As of 2026:

 Matter-supported by all three hubs: Alexa, Google Home, HomeKit all support Matter devices natively.